 There’s something you’ve probably already figured out about me … I’m very opinionated.
 And yes, that’s even true when it comes to cocktails.
-My opinion on frozen margaritas in recent years has not been favorable.
+That will hold true today in regard to this Frozen Watermelon Margarita recipe.
+But first, I must confess that my opinion on frozen margaritas in recent years has not been favorable.
 In my “youth,” I drank frozen margaritas.
 They were like a sissy-fied version of a big girl’s drink.
 I liked the frozen factor.
 I liked the lime/orange/tequila taste of the combination of lime juice, Triple Sec, and, of course, tequila.
 I didn’t like that if the drink wasn’t made with just the right mix of ingredients and ice, you’d run out of liquid long before you’d run out of ice.
 That was no fun at all and happened most of the time.

 After drinking frozen margaritas for quite a few years, I ordered one and the waiter told me that the bar didn’t offer frozen drinks, but he could make me one on the rocks with ice.
 So I said yes, I’d try it.
 “Would I like salt?” he asked.
 Well, of course, I would.
 When my non-frozen margarita came, I tasted.
 Then I tasted some more.
 I made sure to get a little salt with each sip.
 I loved it!
 Why the heck had I been wasting my time on the frozen varieties?
 When you finish drinking a margarita on the rocks, there might be a few “rocks” left, but they don’t have that unappealing look of the slushy, devoid-of-color ice left at the end of an imperfectly made frozen margarita (which happens to be most of them).